-This post outlines the architecture and design decisions behind Vokter, an open-source Java library that I've been developing since October 2014.
-This is a bit of a technical read, and other projects I developed that interop with Vokter, like HTTP and MQTT servers which manage a persistent state of Vokter on the web instead of locally, are not addressed here (although I do hope to address them later in a future post).
+This post outlines the architecture and design decisions behind Vokter, an open-source Java library that I’ve been developing since October 2014.
+This does not address other projects under the ‘Vokter’ umbrella, such as HTTP servers that use the core library to manage a persistent state of Vokter on the web instead of locally, but I do hope to address them later in a future post.

 What started as a simple project for a University class in Distributed Architecture, which I named Argus (from Argus Panoptes, the all-seeing giant of Greek mythology), it is currently one of my most ambitious and complex libraries, now known as Vokter (Norwegian for watcher).